The Appleton is pleased to provide resources to teachers, schools, homeschoolers and parents to enrich children’s education.

 The Bus Reimbursement Program has been made possible through a generous donation by the Mary B. Kraus Family.

 The Appleton can bring the museum to you!
 Trained instructors will visit your school to tell stories, share hands-on artifacts and provide educational materials for teachers.

 There are three programs for grades 3-6 that introduce various areas of the museum’s permanent collection:

 - Africa: An introduction to life on a large continent

 - Asia: The elegant cultures of China and Japan

 Presentations are intended for 25-30 students and should last one class period.
-There should be no more than three classes per visit.
-Presentations for high school students available by request.
+Presentations for high school students are available by request.